Summer Sports are Around the Corner

 However, it is important to not get complacent because if you want to stay on top then you need to constantly find ways to improve.
 If you become stagnated and comfortable then you will soon find your performance levels will drop.

 Things can change very quickly in sport, and if you allow the opposition any sort of edge you can go from top to bottom in no time.

-Those that prepare early must also be careful not to “burnout” by playing too much.
-This can be achieved through adequate rest, proper nutrition and not overplaying.
-If you haven’t been partaking in much exercise over the off season, then your fitness levels will have decreased.
+Those that prepare early must also be careful not to “burn out” by playing too much.
+This can be achieved through adequate rest, proper nutrition, and not overplaying.
+If you haven’t been partaking in many exercises over the off-season, then your fitness levels will have decreased.